 Status Incidents Total number and nature of confirmed incidents of corruption.
 0 Total number of confirmed incidents in which employees were dismissed or disciplined for corruption.
 0 Total number of confirmed incidents when contracts with business partners were terminated or not renewed due to violations related to corruption.
-0 Public legal cases regarding corruption bodies.
+0 Public legal cases regarding corruption brought against the organization or its employees during the reporting period and the outcomes of such cases.
+0